-In MYP and DP the librarian will give 6 workshops in research skills and correct citation during study hall following the FOSIL Information Literacy Framework.
+In MYP and DP the librarian will give a workshop to each Grade in research skills and correct citation during study hall following the FOSIL Information Literacy Framework.

 It is the responsibility of all the teachers and the librarian(s) to ensure that students understand the importance of assessing and selecting the resources they consult and use in terms of origin, purpose, content, value, limitations, credibility, accuracy, reliability, relevance, and scope.
 This is achieved both during regular class activities and projects as well as with specific theme-based workshops.